smoltcp-rs/rust-managed/README.md

 ### Feature `std`

-The `std` feature enables use of `Box` and `Vec` through a dependency on the `std` crate.
+The `std` feature enables use of `Box`, `Vec`, and `BTreeMap` through a dependency on the `std` crate.

 ### Feature `alloc`

-The `alloc` feature enables use of `Box` and `Vec` through a dependency on the `alloc` crate.
+The `alloc` feature enables use of `Box`, `Vec`, and `BTreeMap` through a dependency on the `alloc` crate.
 This only works on nightly rustc.

+### Feature `map`

+The `map` feature, disabled by default, enables the `ManagedMap` enum.
+Its interface is not stable yet and is subject to change.
+It also requires the use of a nightly compiler.

 Usage
 -----

 _managed_ is an interoperability crate: it does not include complex functionality but rather defines an interface that may be used by many downstream crates.
-It includes two enums:
+It includes three enums:

 ```rust
 pub enum Managed<'a, T: 'a + ?Sized> {